pesanmerpati/BestMoviesApp/README.md

 # BestMoviesApp
-List of movies from themovidb
+List of movies from themoveidb